alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 [do_all_model_recovery.html](../do_all_model_recovery.html)

+## Why is estimate of logSigma so much larger (shallower) than actual value?

+Discrepancy of 0.37 between my logSigma, -1.61 and what brms estimated, -1.24

 ## Why do CIs for parameters whose true value is exactly zero never range below zero?

 [CIs of estimates stop short at zero](why_do_CIs_not_range_below_zero/CIs_not_below_zero_advanced_model_recovery.html)